HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

 Furthermore, it is worth noting that the \ourname{} framework can be implemented with great computational efficiency.
 Due to the limitations of computational resources, we make many compromises in the implementation, especially the pre-cached tokenization results, mixed-precision training, and a smaller batch size.
-Ultimately, our \ourname{} model can be successfully trained on only 1$\sim$2 GPUs.
-If converting the $ \text{number} \times \text{device} \times \text{days} $ into the rental price, our training cost is less than \textbf{\emph{one-tenth}} of that of DPLM-2 (explained in the Appendix \ref{asec:cost}), ensuring a fair comparison as both models are built upon the same foundation model and use similar training data.
+Ultimately, \ourname{} can be successfully trained on only 1$\sim$2 GPUs.
+If converting the $ \text{number} \times \text{device} \times \text{days} $ into the rental price, our modality extension fine-tuning cost is less than \textbf{\emph{one-tenth}} of that of DPLM-2 (explained in the Appendix~\ref{asec:cost}), ensuring a fair comparison as both models are built upon the same foundation model and use similar training data.
+Besides, the inference efficiency of multimodal pLMs is also discussed in the Appendix~\ref{asec:infer_efficiency}.